AleoNet/snarkVM/README.md

 ## 4. Contributors

-Thank you for helping make snarkvm better!
+Thank you for helping make snarkVM better!
 [🧐 What do the emojis mean?](https://allcontributors.org/docs/en/emoji-key)

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->